Florida Hurricane Construction Defects Lawyer

 - Thoroughly investigate your claim, including inspecting your property and securing documents from the construction of or work on your property to have evidence for your claim

 - Work with engineering experts to help us build a strong, persuasive legal argument to show how the builders of your property committed defects during construction and how those defects led to unnecessary damage in a hurricane

 - File claims on your behalf and aggressively negotiate with insurance companies to try to reach a settlement that provides you with fair and full compensation

 - Prepare your case to go to court, if a settlement is not possible, and advocate your case to the judge and jury to get you a result in your favor

-Schedule a Free Consultation with a Hurricane Constructions Defects Attorney at Gonzalez & Cartwright Today
+Schedule a Free Consultation with an Attorney at Gonzalez & Cartwright Today

-If your property has suffered damage following a hurricane due to defects in its construction, let the experienced attorneys of Gonzalez & Cartwright get to work holding the negligent contractors accountable to provide you with compensation for the damage you’ve suffered due to the defective construction.
-Contact our firm today for a free case evaluation to learn more about your rights and options and about how having one of our knowledgeable attorneys on our side can make the difference in ensuring you are fully compensated for your losses.
+If your property has suffered damage following a hurricane due to defects in its construction, let the experienced Florida hurricane construction defect lawyers of Gonzalez & Cartwright get to work holding the negligent contractors accountable to provide you with compensation for the damage you’ve suffered due to the defective construction.
+Contact our Florida hurricane construction defects lawyer today for a free case evaluation to learn more about your rights and options and about how having one of our knowledgeable attorneys in Florida on our side can make the difference in ensuring you are fully compensated for your losses.

 Frequently Asked Questions about Hurricane Construction Defects in South Florida

 If you can show that a contractor or another professional who worked on your property negligently performed their job that led to defects in the property that resulted in damage from a hurricane that would not have occurred had the construction or work on your property been properly performed, you may be able to show legal liability.
 For example, you can show that the contractors who worked on your property failed to ensure that their work complied with safety standards and local buildings codes